Profiles in Squatting: Ladera Ranch, California

 Rhea is a new caller, but Joshua has been talking with Chase reps a lot since February 2009, when he and Irene stopped making the $8,000 monthly payment on their five-bedroom spread in Ladera Ranch, Calif., an upscale development in south Orange County.

+If you are looking for a ranch this Utah ranch land for sale list can be helpful with your research.
 After a few months, they were allowed into a trial mortgage-modification program, which let them pay less than half as much and kept Joshua on the phone as Chase requested more and more documents.

 In July, though, the bank decided the couple didn’t merit a permanent “mod.”
 The Vecchiones, who own the toy store in Ladera, began negotiating with Chase to do a short sale, in which the lender allows the debtor to sell for less than what’s owed and walk away.
 So what Rhea says troubles Joshua: They’re still listed in Chase’s system as an active foreclosure.